 Liang mian, cold noodles, is a traditional snack food in China, little known to westerners.
 It is sold by street vendors and small cafes in many parts of the country; this version is based on one I enjoyed while visiting Chengdu, Sichuan; thus it is firery and intensely flavored.
 In terms of traditional liang mian, you will encounter broadly two types: a vinegar/soy slightly sweet version as in the present recipe, and a more common rich, nutty version featuring sesame paste and often chicken, and described as “sesame noodles,” or “sesame noodles with chicken” (Ji Si Liang Mian).
 The famous Sichuan noodle dish, Dan Dan Mian, should be included in this category, although it is not, strictly speaking, always served cold, but often a combination of cold noodles with a freshly cooked meat and sesame based sauce topping.
 In this recipe, none of the sauce ingredients require cooking, making this an exceptionally fast and easy dish to prepare.

-1 Tab Chili oil2 tsp chili paste
+1 Tab Chili oil

 1 Tab light Soy sauce